Inside Mercedes-Benz Stadium in Atlanta, Georgia. Photo by @benjamingalland

 For those that just want to get into the game, guests can test their speed and agility on the field, kick a field goal or throw a winning pass.

-In 2017, the Atlanta Braves moved into their new home at SunTrust Park, surrounded by the adjacent entertainment complex The Battery.
+In 2017, the Atlanta Braves moved into their new home at Truist Park (formerly SunTrust Park), surrounded by the adjacent entertainment complex The Battery.
 With shops, restaurants, entertainment venues, a hotel, apartments and offices, the complex is hopping every day of the week.

 Visitors can take a walk-up tour of the baseball stadium any day but Sunday.
-Each tour is a bit different, and stops could include the Xfinity Rooftop, TV broadcast booth, press box, Hank Aaron Terrace, INFINITI Club, Monument Garden, Delta SKY360° Club, press conference room, SunTrust Club, dugout, batting cages, Braves Clubhouse, Coors Light Below the Chop, Terrapin Taproom, Hope & Will's Sandlot, and Braves Clubhouse Store.
+Each tour is a bit different, and stops could include the Xfinity Rooftop, press box, Hank Aaron Terrace, Xfinity Club, Monument Garden, Delta SKY360° Club, dugout, Coors Light Below the Chop, Terrapin Taproom, Hope & Will's Sandlot, and Braves Clubhouse Store.

-For something really special, SunTrust offers a VIP experience on game day.
-Not only will fans get a personalized behind-the-scenes tour of SunTrust Park, they also get a personalized LED message and a spot on the field to watch batting practice.
+For something really special, Truist offers a VIP experience on game day.
+Not only will fans get a personalized behind-the-scenes tour of the park, they also get a personalized LED message and a spot on the field to watch batting practice.

 After your tour, plan to stick around at The Battery for an adult beverage at one of the many restaurants, browse through the shops, or take in a concert at the Coca-Cola Roxy.